citrusvanilla/smart_cab/README.md

 > current_state = {'light': self.env.sense(self)['light'], 'waypoint': self.planner.next_waypoint(), 'oncoming': self.env.sense(self)['oncoming'], 'left': self.env.sense(self)['left'], 'right': self.env.sense(self)['right']}

 ### Implementing Q-Learning
-We can implement learning based on memory by utilizing a Q table.
+We can implement learning based on memory by utilizing a Q-table.
 We select a basic Q-learning equation, and update our agent's table based on state/action pairs.
 Our choice of Q function is:
 > ((1-alpha) * Q + alpha * (reward + (gamma * maxQ’)))

 On initial trials, we choose a constant, non-degrading exploration value (epsilon = 0.25), a standard learning rate (alpha = 0.25), and a standard look- ahead value/rate (gamma = 0.25).
 In several trials of 100 runs each, we observed an average successful run (non-negative deadline upon the agent reaching the goal) rate of about 80% (that is, in 100 trials, the agent reaches the goal 80 times).